edrissirokaya/WRO-Future-Engineer/README.md

 *	Gyro Sensor: Implemented to simplify and improve the robot's rotational movements.
 *	Py-top Camera: Integrated for obstacle detection and environmental perception.

-    Software Language Used :
+    SOFTWARE LANGUAGE USED :

 -	MicroPython : Used as the programming language to control the LEGO EV3 robot..

-    Main Features:
+    MAIN FEATURES :

 -Obstacle Detection: The Py-top camera, programmed in Python, detects obstacles using the object detection algorithm.
 -Autonomous Navigation: The robot is capable of navigating autonomously by avoiding obstacles and following color lines on the map.